AlfieKunz/TicTacToe/README.md

 ✅ Optimisation through alpha-beta pruning, allowing for a ~27x speedup in performance (solving the board in under 15ms).
 ✅ Depth-weighted evaluation function: rewards the fastest route to a win and the slowest route to a loss.
 ✅ Chooses moves that share the best score at random, for unpredictable and 'fun' play (without sacrificing optimality).
-✅ Upon running the AI, each legal move is individually labelled as either winning, losing, or drawing for the AI, and is diaplyed on the main screen.
+✅ Upon running the AI, each legal move is individually labelled as either winning, losing, or drawing for the AI, and is displayed on the main screen.
 ✅ Live search diagnostics via a real-time progress bar for the tree traversal, the depth reached, and exact time taken in the search.
 ✅ Manual user placement mode, with a toggle to switch between X and O for manual two-player or zero-player games.
 ✅ Ability to play random moves, for quickly testing board states.